 Physician is latest indicted in pharmacy fraud schemes

 HATTIESBURG, Miss.
-(AP) — A Mississippi physician is the latest person indicted on health care fraud charges in a series of schemes that federal officials allege cost hundreds of millions.
+(AP) — A Mississippi Gulf Coast physician is the latest person indicted on health care fraud charges as part of a series of schemes that federal officials allege cost taxpayers hundreds of millions.

-Dr. Albert Diaz, who lives in Ocean Springs and practices in Biloxi, was indicted Wednesday, U.S. Attorney Mike Hurst said.
+Dr. Albert Diaz of Gulfport was indicted Wednesday in federal court, U.S. Attorney Mike Hurst said.

 Pharmacist Jason May and health care marketer Gerald Schaar have already pleaded guilty to related charges.